 Note #1: Not all of these words are bad, and not every instance needs to be eliminated from your prose.
 Shocked?
 Think about it!
 If your character is speaking, they’ll probably use words like “a bit” or “just.”
 Dialogue doesn’t need to be perfectly clean because when we speak, we are all over the place.
 But for your narration, it’s good to keep your diction strong.

 Note #3: Writing is not an exact science, and neither is editing.
 Rules are not hard and fast, and there is a lot of gray area.
 If you love one of the words on this list, don’t feel like you absolutely must remove all traces of it from your work.
-Except for “shrugged his/her/their shoulders,” because that’s just redundant.
+These words only become a problem when you’re relying on them all the time.
+Except for “shrugged his/her/their shoulders,” because that’s just redundant!

 And now, without further ado, here is an extensive list of words to remove from your prose.
-Enjoy!
+Happy writing!

 - Seem/Seems/Seemed to